E-Code-AI/e-code/replit.md

 # E-Code Platform

 ## Overview
 E-Code Platform is an advanced AI-powered development platform that streamlines software creation through intelligent, automated deployment and collaboration tools.
-Its purpose is to provide an integrated development environment that goes beyond existing solutions like Replit, offering enhanced features such as industry-leading GPU computing, advanced monitoring, and comprehensive authentication methods.
-The platform aims to enable users to launch complete applications with a single prompt, transforming ideas into running code quickly and efficiently.
+It aims to provide an integrated development environment with enhanced features like industry-leading GPU computing, advanced monitoring, and comprehensive authentication.
+The platform enables users to launch complete applications from a single prompt, transforming ideas into running code quickly and efficiently.

-**Production Domain**: https://e-code.ai (Ready for deployment - August 6, 2025)

-## Recent Updates (August 7, 2025)
-- **Kubernetes User Environments**: Implemented isolated Kubernetes deployments for each user, similar to Replit's architecture
-  - Created comprehensive deployment manager at `server/kubernetes/deployment-manager.ts`
-  - Built dedicated Docker image for user environments (`Dockerfile.user-environment`)
-  - Added persistent volume claims for user data storage
-  - Implemented network policies for environment isolation
-  - Added user environment initialization script (`scripts/user-environment-init.sh`)
-  - Storage interface extended with user environment methods
-  - API endpoints created at `/api/kubernetes/environment/*` for environment management
-  - Supports scaling (0-3 replicas), metrics monitoring, and command execution
-- **OpenAI Complete Integration**: Added ALL latest OpenAI models including GPT-4o, GPT-4o-mini, o1-preview, o1-mini with full agentic capabilities
-- **OpenAI Assistants API**: Implemented full OpenAI Assistants API with function calling, code interpreter, and file search capabilities
-- **Vision Support**: Added GPT-4o vision capabilities for image analysis and understanding
-- **Enhanced Billing**: Updated pricing for all OpenAI models with accurate 2025 pricing (GPT-4o: $2.50/1M input, $10/1M output)
-- **Model Selector UI**: Created comprehensive model selection component with capabilities display and pricing information
-- **AI Billing System Complete**: Comprehensive token usage tracking and credit-based billing system for all AI model usage
-- **Claude 3.5 Sonnet Integration**: Fully integrated Claude 3.5 Sonnet (claude-3-5-sonnet-20241022) with complete MCP support
-- **API Endpoints**: Added `/api/openai/*` endpoints for assistants, threads, and model-specific generation
-- **Previous Updates (August 6, 2025)**:
-  - MCP Integration Complete with GitHub, PostgreSQL, and Memory MCP servers
-  - MCP Panels Added with comprehensive UI functionality
-  - API Routes Implemented at `/api/mcp/github/*`, `/api/mcp/postgres/*`, `/api/mcp/memory/*`
-  - Deep UI Integration with MCP panels in project page right sidebar

 ## User Preferences
 - **Code Style**: Use TypeScript with strict typing